lifeparticle/JS-Cheatsheet/README.md

 }
 ```

-We can avoid hoisting and save sapce using anonymous function expression .
+We can avoid hoisting and save space using anonymous function expression.

 ```js
 console.log(getName()); // Uncaught ReferenceError: getName is not defined